 This can come as a surprise — and an expensive one at that — for patients who believe Medicare will provide the same annual physical exam coverage as many private payers.
-While Medicare does not cover annual physical exams, it does cover a single "initial preventive physical examination," followed by exams called "annual wellness visits.
+While Medicare does not cover annual physical exams, it does cover a single "initial preventive physical examination," or IPPE, followed by exams called "annual wellness visits," or AWVs.

 Confused?
 You're not alone.
 The differences between traditional physicals and how Medicare approaches annual exams have created headaches for providers and beneficiaries since the Medicare annual wellness visit debuted in 2011.

 In fact, a study conducted prior to the COVID-19 pandemic showed that about 51% of practices did not provide AWVs, while about 23% only provided AWVs to at least a quarter of eligible patients.
 A contributing factor to such a low AWV rate has likely been beneficiary confusion about the differences between a Medicare annual wellness exam vs. an annual physical exam.

 For providers, this confusion can lead to unhappy patients, like Beverly Dunn, and challenges collecting balances from patients.
 It can also contribute to coding and billing errors that trigger denials and other issues that delay reimbursement payments.

 Before we get into why "no" is the answer to the question of, "Does Medicare pay for annual physical exams?" and what providers should do to address the confusion effectively, it's helpful to define annual physical exam, annual wellness visit, and initial preventive physical examination.